 The way you think about chords, conceptualize a progression, or approach your favorite tune has a direct effect on the way you’ll improvise.
 If you want to change the way you solo, you need to change the way you think!

-Below we’ll show how the traditional approach to chords and tunes is holding you back, and how 4 simple steps will transform your mindset to the level of a Pro…
+Below we’ll show how the traditional approach to jazz chords and tunes is holding you back, and how 4 simple steps will transform your mindset to the level of a Pro…

 How Most People Think about Chords

-Beginners, musicians frustrated with improvisation, and the players that are struggling to improve are thinking about chords and progressions in largely the same way…
+Beginners, musicians frustrated with improvisation, and the players that are struggling to improve are thinking about jazz chords and progressions in largely the same way…

 They are stuck in a chord/scale approach to improvisation.
 To see what I mean, take the opening progression to a tune like Cherokee: